zenvia/zenvia-openapi-spec/spec/info/description.md

 # Getting started with Sandbox

-The fastest track to begin utilizing this API is with our [Sandbox (available on the Zenvia platform)](https://app.zenvia.com/home/sandbox).
+The fastest way to begin utilizing this API is with our [Sandbox (available on the Zenvia platform)](https://app.zenvia.com/home/sandbox).

 As you create your new Sandbox, you'll be guided step-by-step in order to start sending and receiving messages using your desired channel.